 The Death of Affiliate Marketing on Google

 Yesterday on a teleconference Amit Mehta announced the death of affiliate marketing as we know it, on Google.
-(MP3 is available to R-Club members.)

 The days of “thin affiliates” brokering clicks on the Big G are over.